kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 \(1\) An affirmative action plan acceptable to another Federal agency.

-\(2\) An affirmative action plan for a State or local agency that the covered organization certifies meets the standards in §152.409.
+\(2\) An affirmative action plan for a State or local agency that the covered organization certifies meets the standards in [[Volume 3/I Airports/0152 Airport aid program.md#§152.409   Affirmative action plan standards.|§152.409]].

-\(3\) A conciliation agreement, consent decree, or court order which provides short and long-range goals for equal employment opportunity similar to those which would be established in an affirmative action plan meeting the standards in §152.409.
+\(3\) A conciliation agreement, consent decree, or court order which provides short and long-range goals for equal employment opportunity similar to those which would be established in an affirmative action plan meeting the standards in [[Volume 3/I Airports/0152 Airport aid program.md#§152.409   Affirmative action plan standards.|§152.409]].

-\(c\) Each sponsor shall require each aviation related activity (other than construction contractors) which employs 50 or more employees on the airport to prepare, and keep on file for review by the FAA Office of Civil Rights, an affirmative action plan developed in accordance with the standards in §152.409, unless the activity is subject to one of the mechanisms described in paragraphs (b) (1) through (3) of this section.
+\(c\) Each sponsor shall require each aviation related activity (other than construction contractors) which employs 50 or more employees on the airport to prepare, and keep on file for review by the FAA Office of Civil Rights, an affirmative action plan developed in accordance with the standards in [[Volume 3/I Airports/0152 Airport aid program.md#§152.409   Affirmative action plan standards.|§152.409]], unless the activity is subject to one of the mechanisms described in paragraphs (b) (1) through (3) of this section.

-\(d\) Each sponsor shall require each aviation related activity described in paragraph (c) of this section to similarly require each of its covered suborganizations (other than construction contractors) which employs 50 or more employees on the airport to prepare, and to keep on file for review by the FAA Office of Civil Rights, an affirmative action plan developed in accordance with the standards in §152.409, unless the suborganization is subject to one of the mechanisms described in paragraphs (b) (1) through (3) of this section.
+\(d\) Each sponsor shall require each aviation related activity described in paragraph (c) of this section to similarly require each of its covered suborganizations (other than construction contractors) which employs 50 or more employees on the airport to prepare, and to keep on file for review by the FAA Office of Civil Rights, an affirmative action plan developed in accordance with the standards in [[Volume 3/I Airports/0152 Airport aid program.md#§152.409   Affirmative action plan standards.|§152.409]], unless the suborganization is subject to one of the mechanisms described in paragraphs (b) (1) through (3) of this section.

 ### §152.409   Affirmative action plan standards.